camkol/AmazingSpace/readme.md

 ## Notes

--Improved responsiveness
+- Improved responsiveness
--Worked on images and made self-sufficient
+- Worked on images and made self-sufficient